rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ## Note on Scripts

-You will need to get a Google Static Maps API key for both the Javascript API (for the maps visualization) and for the general Static Maps (for requesting images).
+You will need to get a Google Static Maps API key for both the Javascript API (for the maps visualization) and for the general Static Maps API (for requesting images).

 ```
 conda activate HonsProjectEnv